 CYLA is excited about this transition and what it means for you!
-Membership in CYLA remains automatic for California attorneys under the age of 36 years old or in their first five years of practice.
+Membership in CYLA remains automatic for California attorneys in their first eight years of practice.
 CYLA is gearing up to make 2018 memorable with new programming and opportunities for new practitioners to become involved in CLA as a whole while growing as lawyers.

 As Chair, I am excited to lead the charge under our new banner and self-directed mission of CLA.
 If you are interested in becoming more involved in CYLA, consider joining our Executive Board, and also keep an eye out for further opportunities via eNews.
 You can visit the CLA website for information on Webinars, Self-Study Articles, CLE & Events.
 CYLA is here for you!
 Let us know what you are interested in seeing, and the ways in which you would like to be involved.